 This definition ensures that similar documents, which have high cosine similarity, are assigned a smaller distance value.
 Documents with lower distance values are more likely to be grouped together in the clustering process, allowing us to reduce redundancy and improve computational efficiency in Shapley value estimation.

+Algorithm~\ref{alg:cluster shap} writes Cluster Shapley with a generic cluster-level Shapley procedure $\mathcal M$.
+Formally, for an $m$-player cooperative game $w:2^{[m]}\to\mathbb R$, $\mathcal M(w)\in\mathbb R^m$ returns a vector of cluster-level Shapley values or estimates.
+This notation covers both exact enumeration and approximate cluster-level computation; in our main empirical implementation, $\mathcal M$ is exact enumeration.

-The goal of Step 1 is to partition the documents into $m$ non-overlapping clusters, i.e., \( D = \bigcup_{k=1}^m G_i \) with \( G_i \cap G_j = \emptyset \) for \( i \neq j \).
-We can employ any off-the-shelf clustering algorithms in Step 1, such as K-Means \citep{lloyd1982least} or Density-Based Spatial Clustering of Applications with Noise (DBSCAN) \citep{ester1996density}.
-However, standard clustering algorithms do not always enforce uniform intra-cluster proximity-that is, they may allow pairs of documents within the same cluster to be far apart, particularly in the presence of high noise or uneven density.
-To address this limitation, we propose an adaptive DBSCAN algorithm (Algorithm \ref{alg:dbscan}) detailed in Web Appendix \S\ref{appsec:step1}.
-For comparison, we also empirically evaluate the standard DBSCAN in \S\ref{ssec:robustness}, which performs worse in our setting.
+The goal of Step 1 is to partition the retrieved documents into $m$ non-overlapping clusters, i.e., $S_q=\bigcup_{k=1}^m G_k$ with $G_k\cap G_\ell=\emptyset$ for $k\neq \ell$.
+The key requirement is the pairwise diameter constraint: every pair of documents within a cluster must have embedding distance at most $\epsilon$.
+We can employ standard clustering algorithms such as K-Means \citep{lloyd1982least} or Density-Based Spatial Clustering of Applications with Noise (DBSCAN) \citep{ester1996density}, but many off-the-shelf procedures do not enforce this uniform intra-cluster proximity.
+To address this limitation, we use an adaptive DBSCAN algorithm (Algorithm~\ref{alg:dbscan}) detailed in Web Appendix~\S\ref{appsec:step1}.
+For comparison, we also empirically evaluate standard DBSCAN in \S\ref{ssec:robustness}, which performs worse in our setting.